-Item 5.
-Other Information

-Insider Trading Arrangements
+Item 9B.
+Other InformationInsider Trading Arrangements

-During the three months ended September 30, 2025, the following officers (as defined in Rule 16a-1(f) under the Exchange Act) and directors of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+During the three months ended December 31, 2025, each of the following officers (as defined in Rule 16a-1(f) under the Exchange Act) of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.